0245861155-myseneca/CSN400-Capstone/checkpoint2/README.md

 - **GITHUB USER ID: 0245861155-myseneca**
 - **TEACHER’S NAME: Atoosa Nasiri**

+# Table of contents

+1. `[Part A - Class information ]`
+2. `[Part B - results of Git Status and Git Log]`
+3. `[part C - creating and Merging branches]`
+4. `[part D - Git Branching questions]`

 # PART B

-## what is "git log" and "git status"
+## what is `git log` and `git status`

-## The "git status" command provides an overview of the current state of files in your working directory and staging area, highlighting which files have been modified, added, or deleted.
-On the other hand, the "git log" command displays a chronological list of commit history, including commit messages, authorship, dates, and unique identifiers for each commit.
+## The `git status` command provides an overview of the current state of files in your working directory and staging area, highlighting which files have been modified, added, or deleted.
+On the other hand, the `git log` command displays a chronological list of commit history, including commit messages, authorship, dates, and unique identifiers for each commit.

 # part C

 ## Footnotes Folder created

-## results of git 'log -n 5'
+## results of git `log -n 5`

 ```bash